nisarg1631/Connectify-Fault-Tolerant-Queueing-Service/README.md

 - Let's say the IP address is `172.19.0.1`.
 Use either our client-side library or `curl` to submit requests to `172.19.0.1:8080`.

 ## Design
 We implement a multi-broker distributed queue system which serves write and read requests from `producers` and `consumers` via a __client side library__.
 The queue manages `topics`, to which producers and consumers subscribe to.
 Upon a successful subscription, producers write logs to the queue which the registered consumers can read.
 All consumers have their own offset which maintains how many logs they have read from a given topic.
-In order to make our distributed queue scalable, each topic is broken into various`partitions`.
-These partitions are distributed accross various containers called `brokers`, each broker can have zero to many partitions of a given topic.
+In order to make our distributed queue scalable, each topic is broken into various `partitions`.
+Further for  high availability and fault tolerance each `partition` is replicated on multiple (in our case 3) `brokers`.
 The implementation of our design is discussed further in the following sections.

 ### Project Structure
 The project consists of various components that interact with each other to serve a request initiated via the client side library.
 They are listed as follows :

 ##### Write Manager/ Primary Manager
 - __Function__ : The primary manager handles all requests involving __adding new or additional data__ to the queue.
-It also keeps track of the metadata required to validate such requests.
 Redirection of requests to the appropriate broker depending on the partition number of the topic (or in a *round robin fashion*) is also performed here.
-Whenever required, it __relays__ appropriate information to the read-only managers.
-It ensures the consistency of the metadata in times of failure through __Write Ahead Logging__.
-It also implements a __health check protocol__ to maintain the validity of brokers as well as clients.
+It implements a __health check protocol__ to maintain the validity of brokers as well as clients.
 Any functions involving adding or removing of brokers are also performed via the primary manager.
-- **Associated Databases :** It updates and reads from the  Primary Database for keeping track of and updating the the metadata of the queue.
+- **Associated Databases :** It updates and reads from the Redis Cluster for keeping track of and updating the the metadata of the queue.
 - **Requests Handled :**
     - `POST` on `/topics`
     - `POST` on `/producer/register`